m-ciesielski-lab/portfolio/Postman Collection/Tests Trello board backgrounds.md

 ---

-###   Open Postman and create requests, add variables and query parameters
+###   Collections,requests, variables and query parameters

 ---
 In this part (after read docs) we finally run Postman.
 Start from get key and token, to get access to our user Trello data.
 After this we can read and write items in application.
-In simple words: Make requests (`POST, GET, PUT,DELETE`), create variables, query parameters, etc. We can start working!
+In simple words: Make requests (`POST, GET, PUT,DELETE`), create variables, query parameters and puts into collection.
+We can start working!
 Let's go!

 ---